مراجعة Norton Secure VPN: الملخص السريع للخبراء

 Then, he used Auto-select region and was connected to a server in Ohio.
 He had a decrease in speed of 14%, and his online activities were barely affected.
 Netflix TV shows and movies started immediately and websites loaded right away.

 Finally, he connected to a server in Australia.
 My colleague reported only a 32% drop in speed, but he noticed a similar slowdown as I did when I was connected to a distant server in Japan.
-It took about 10 seconds for Netflix movies to start and websites loaded in 3-5 seconds.
+It took about 10 seconds for videos to start and websites loaded in 3-5 seconds.
 But his Zoom calls were perfect quality, and he was able to play video games without much lag.

 Overall, Norton Secure VPN has very fast speeds on local servers, but I experienced noticeable slowdowns while streaming, gaming, and browsing on very distant servers.
 That said, my VoIP calls were smooth on all locations.